 Seasonal Fruits

-Now that we are crawling out of Winter into Spring, energy and exploration are bubbling inside of our bodies.
+Now that we are coming up on spring, energy and exploration are bubbling inside of us.
 However, there are times when our bodies and minds get stuck in depression.
-We become complacent with being in a “restorative mode” of Winter and carry that into Spring, feeling heavy and depressed.
+We become complacent with being in a “restorative mode” of winter and carry that into spring, feeling heavy and depressed.
 I’m here to remind you; it’s okay to feel this way.
 Take special care and listen to your body.
 Remember to get moving.
 Add exercise to your day.
-And, I don’t mean hitting the gym or taking that yoga class.
+And I don’t mean hitting the gym or taking that yoga class.
 If you get a wild hair and want to step outside and walk the neighborhood, do just that.
 The healthiest kind of movement is unpredictable.
 But most importantly, feed your body the seasonal foods it craves.

 In the coming weeks, I will share Springtime recipes for your creative sessions in the kitchen!
 But for now, here is my Winter to Spring Salad for you lovelies!
 Happy cooking and most importantly, stay safe!